-EDUCO and spring semester Sciences Po students are expected to arrive in Paris on Sunday January 8, 2016 by 3:00 PM.
-Upon arrival in Paris, you will be housed for at least one night in the hotel before moving to your permanent housing assignment.
+For both groups of students, upon your arrival in Paris, you will be housed for at least one night in the hotel before moving to your permanent housing assignment.
 Check-in time is 3:00 PM.
 You will be able to store luggage if you arrive earlier and your room is not ready.
-There will be an official welcome at 3pm in the hotel and an organized activity following the meeting.

-EDUCO Orientation will officially begin on Monday, January 9, at 9:00 am at FIAP, 30 rue Cabanis, 75014.
-(This may change, but you will be informed well in advance).
+EDUCO Orientation will officially begin on Thursday, January 11, at 9:00 am.
+More details will be provided.